eddy862/COMP2042_CW/README.md

 2. **Boss stage change**: Changed the boss's image and reset the health bar when the boss advanced to stage 2.

 ## Implemented but Not Working Properly

+### Bugs

+1. **Reinitializing Music and Sound Effects**: When the user returns to the main menu from the levels, the background music and sound effects are reinitialized, causing them to play again even if they were muted.
+   - **Debugging Attempts**:
+       - The goal is to maintain the music and sound effects globally, so they are not reinitialized when returning to the main menu.
+       - Initially, I created a `Main` object `mainMenu` in the `LevelParent` and called `mainMenu.start()` when returning to the main menu, which caused the reinitialization.
+       - The issue is that I do not have access to the `stage` in the `LevelParent` class, preventing me from setting the scene to the main menu.
+       - I tried passing the `stage` as a parameter to the `LevelParent` class, but it caused numerous errors that I could not resolve

+This is considered a minor bug in the game, so it has been left as is since it does not affect the game's functionality.

 ## Features Not Implemented
 1. **Power-ups**: Randomly generated power-ups that increases the user's health, speed, or projectile damage when hit by the user's projectile.